stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/records/view-record.md

 # View record

 ## See record details
-From <mark>Listing</mark>:
+From the *Inventory Listing*:
+1. Click **Filter** button on top right of the table
-* Use the dropdown menu <mark>Parameters in table</mark> and select your parameters of interest to display directly in the table.
+2. Select the parameters to display in the table

 **Or**

-* Click (loupe icon) on the left side of the record to access the overview with all details.
+1. Click **View** button on the right of the record of interest
+2. All the details, including the location, are detailed here

 ## See location of the record
+From the *Inventory listing*:
-From <mark>Listing</mark> click (loupe icon) on the left side of the record.
-The location is indicated into the panel <mark>Location</mark>:
+1. Click **View** button on the right of the record of interest
+2. The location is indicated in the right panel

 ## Select multiple records
+From the *Inventory Listing*:
-From <mark>Listing</mark> tick the boxes on the left of the records you want to select.
-Multiple actions are available in the left panel. records from different inventories can be selected at the same time.
+1. Tick the boxes on the left of the records you want to select
+2. Click **Bulk action** button which appears on top right
+3. Select the action to apply to the selected record

 ::: tip
-Select <mark>View records</mark> (view icon) in the left panel to see all the records selected.
+You can select records from multiple inventories, the selection will remains active.
+To see the list of selected records:
+1. Click **Bulk action** button
+2. Select **View records**

+When you are done, select **Clear** in the **Bulk action** dropdown to cancel your selection.
 :::

 ## Public records
 When you add a record, you have the possibility to set the record as [Public](/laboratory-information-management-system/add-record.html#private-public-records) instead of Private.

-* See the records from your team set as public by ticking the filter <mark>Public records</mark> in the <mark>Listing</mark>.
+* See the records from your team set as public by ticking the filter <mark>Public records</mark> in the Inventory Listing.
-* See Public records from the other team from the <mark>Homepage</mark>.
-Click <mark>Public</mark>
+* See Public records from the other teams from the *LIMS Homepage*: Click **Search** button on top right.
+You can search into the public items from other teams.
-under the menu <mark>Global inventory</mark> in the left panel.

-You can perform a [search into the public records](/laboratory-information-management-system/search-record.html#search-into-public-records).
+You can perform a [search into the public records](/laboratory-information-management-system/records/search.html#search-into-public-records).